Reimbursements to Employees

 Q. May a student request reimbursement for travel or expenses related to his/her education?

 A. No. These types of requests must go through Student Accounts Receivable due to IRS reporting requirements.
-Please see Payments to University of Illinois Students, and Section 8.11, Payments to University Students of the Business and Financial Policies and Procedures manual.
+Please see Payments to University of Illinois Students, and Section 8, Payments and Reimbursements of the Business and Financial Policies and Procedures manual

-Q. If I am away from my campus headquarters on personal business and am required to return to campus for business reasons, can I be reimbursed for my travel expenses?
+Q. If I am away from my university headquarters on personal business and am required to return to the university for business reasons, can I be reimbursed for my travel expenses?

 A. No, unless an exception has been requested and approved by the University Payable office.